Procedurally-Generated-Human/Procedurally-Generated-Human/README.md

 Nice to met you, I'm Procedurally-Generated-Human or PGH for short. |
 Interests: procedural generation, backend development, maps, hashing and encryptions, probability other cool stuff. |
-langauges: python, kotlin, lua, php, html, css, c
+langauges: python, kotlin, lua, php, c, c++, html, css

 <!---
 Procedurally-Generated-Human/Procedurally-Generated-Human is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.